-We have three warehouses in cotton producing regions of Australia that reduce the amount of time the bale needs to be handled and helps to avoid any country damage from long periods of exposure to weather.
+We have two warehouses in cotton producing regions of Australia that reduce the amount of time the bale needs to be handled and helps to avoid any country damage from long periods of exposure to weather.
 With integrated road and rail transport we have the capacity to ship 10,000mt per week, or over 1.0 million bales during our peak season between April to October.
 We contract annually with a minimum number of shipping lines to ensure space and equipment is guaranteed.

 Shipping time from Australia is fast to our main markets, 15 days direct to China, 12 days direct to Indonesia, 28 days to Bangladesh and India.
 Shipping documents are all produced in-house and are presented to the bank as soon as vessels have sailed, thus avoiding any delays for the buyer at destination.